 Outside the Lab

-When not wrangling computer clusters to do my bidding, I enjoy chilling with my Yorkie (Frodo) and my husband (Tomo Lazovich).
+When not wrangling computer clusters to do my bidding, I enjoy chilling with my Yorkie (Frodo) and my spouse (Tomo Lazovich).
 I also love performing sketch comedy in the greater Boston area, having mixed luck at pub trivia, and watching competitive cheerleading!

 Massachusetts Institute of Technology - PhD in Computational and Systems Biology 2016